iebeid/ProtGram-DirectGCN/README.md

 ## Installation Guide

 The setup process is designed to be straightforward.
-Follow these three steps to create the environment and install all required packages.
+Follow these four steps to create the environment and install all required packages.

 > **Note for Windows Users**: If you are running on Windows, it is strongly recommended to use the [Windows Subsystem for Linux (WSL) 2](https://learn.microsoft.com/en-us/windows/wsl/install) to create a Linux environment.
 The following commands should be run inside a WSL terminal.
 If you are on a Linux-based OS like Ubuntu, you can proceed directly.